 Accessible Information Standard

 It is a legal duty for NHS organisations, including GP practice's to comply with NHS England's Accessible Information Standard.

 The standard ensures that patients, and where appropriate, parents/carers who have information or communication needs relating to a disability, impairment or sensory loss receive information in formats they can understand - as well as appropriate support to help them communicate.

-It is of particular relevance to people who are blind, deaf, deaf blind or have a learning disability, although it should support anyone with information or communication needs, for example, people with aphasia, autism or a mental health conditions which affect their ability to communicate.
+It is of particular relevance to people who are blind, deaf, deaf-blind or have a learning disability, although it should support anyone with information or communication needs, for example, people with aphasia, autism or mental health conditions which affect their ability to communicate.

 Please tell the receptionist when you arrive for your next appointment, or call us on 01704 505555.

 Please click here for a supporting Easy Read document.